Getting Started with Dagster

 Running Dagster

-Now that we have everything set up, we can run the Dagster instance:
+Now that we have everything set up, we can run the Dagster instance.
+Call this command from the root of the repository:

 uv run dagster dev